top of page

 The trail winds through layers of sedimentary rock that alternate between weaker and more resistant rock strata.
 This steep wall consists of weakly cemented mudstone and silt that is currently undergoing active erosion.
 The narrow vertical grooves running down the slope are called rills.
 They form as rain and runoff cascade down the slope.
 Each rill concentrates runoff, carving deeper grooves over time.

 Tall canyon walls often form through differential erosion, where layers of sediment with different strengths weather at different rates.
 Stronger cemented beds (area between the green lines) erode much more slowly than the softer silts and mudstones sandwiched above and below.
-These more erosion-resistant beds act like structural ribs within the cliff face, helping maintain the height and steepness of the canyon walls even as the softer material above and below continues to erode.
+These more erosion-resistant beds act like structural ribs within the cliff face, helping to maintain the height and steepness of the canyon walls even as the softer material above and below continues to erode.

 Even the vegetation reflects the landscape’s structure.
 A tamarisk tree clings to the raised section of the wash, its roots laid bare by erosion and its survival uncertain.
 Life takes hold, but erosion continues to cut deeper.